samadeusfp/pm4py-core-anonymization/README.md

 ## Installation

-When our work has been integrated it into the official PM4Py libary it can be used on Python 3.7.x / 3.8.x / 3.9.x / 3.10.x by invoking:
+When our work is aviabil in the offical PM4Py libary it can be used on Python 3.7.x / 3.8.x / 3.9.x / 3.10.x by invoking:
 ```bash
 pip install -U pm4py
 ```